heatcrypto/heat-ui/README.md

 ## Note

-At Heat Ledger Ltd we currently do our client and server development on Debian/Ubuntu desktops, we find it to be an excellent open source free! and secure platform.
-While we try and help new developers coming to heat-ui as best as possible, it is unfortunately not possible to include detailed step by step instructions for platforms that are not Debian based.
+At HEAT we currently do our client and server development on Debian/Ubuntu desktops, as we find it to be an excellent open source secure platform.
+While we try and help new developers coming to heat-ui as best as possible, it is unfortunately not feasible to include detailed step by step instructions for platforms that are not Debian based.
 Looking at you here Windows and Mac.

 In time it is our goal to include detailed step by step instructions for all platforms.
 So if you are using heat-ui and you are on Windows or Mac?
 Please be so kind to record the steps that it involved and provide those to us so we can share them with any other new user/developer that comes after you.